joomengine/jcb-documentation/055-Dynamic-File-and-Folder-Inclusion-concept.md

 When setting up file or folder inclusion:

-1. **Define the target path** within your component’s ZIP structure.
+1. **Define the target path** within your component's ZIP structure.
    Example: `libraries/vdm_io`
 2. This allows JCB to include non-standard folders (like libraries) into the component package.
 3. On installation, these folders are automatically copied into their proper places.